2019-2020 Academic Calendar Mount Royal University [ARCHIVED CATALOG]

-Each year 7% of the seats in the Bachelor of Communication Studies - Broadcast Media Studies will be reserved for Indigenous applicants through an Indigenous Admission target.
-To be considered for admission under the Indigenous Admission target, the applicant must:
+Each year 10% of the seats in the Bachelor of Midwifery program will be reserved for Indigenous applicants through an Indigenous admission target.
+To be considered for admission under the Indigenous admission target, the applicant must:

 - self-identify as an Indigenous applicant on the Application for Admission

 - meet the definition of an Indigenous Applicant

 - meet the minimum admission requirements as indicated in the general admission requirements for Mount Royal University as well as any program level admission requirements

 Designated seats for this special consideration target will be filled by Indigenous applicants on a competitive basis.
 Applicants are encouraged to apply during Early Admission.
 Any unfilled designated seats will be released on June 1 to students applying under the general admission requirements.